Bigessfour/BusBuddy-WPF/README.md

 This project is for educational and demonstration purposes.

 ## Support

+### Logging and Troubleshooting
+With the complete Serilog migration, comprehensive logging is available for troubleshooting:
+- **Log Files**: Check the `logs/` directory for detailed application logs
+- **Structured Logging**: All log entries include contextual information for easier debugging
+- **Performance Monitoring**: Built-in performance tracking helps identify bottlenecks
+- **Error Tracking**: Enhanced error handling with correlation IDs for complex flows

-For questions or support, please refer to the development documentation in `DEVELOPMENT_SUMMARY.md`.
+For questions or support, please refer to the development documentation in `DEVELOPMENT_SUMMARY.md` and the Serilog migration analysis in `SERILOG_MIGRATION_ANALYSIS.md`.

 ---

-**Status**: Active Development - Pure WPF application with core modules implemented.
+**Status**: Active Development - Pure WPF application with core modules implemented and **100% Serilog migration completed July 15, 2025**.
 Additional Syncfusion WPF features and modules in progress.
-Fully modernized WPF architecture with zero legacy dependencies as of July 2025.
+Fully modernized WPF architecture with zero legacy dependencies and comprehensive structured logging infrastructure.

 **Architecture Commitment**: This project maintains a 100% pure WPF architecture with no Windows Forms, WinForms, or legacy UI framework dependencies.
 All UI components use Syncfusion's professional WPF controls with Office2019Colorful theming for a consistent, modern desktop experience.

+**Logging Infrastructure**: Complete Serilog migration provides structured logging, performance monitoring, and enhanced error tracking across all 59 application files for superior debugging and monitoring capabilities.